-Because I had some Smith & Cross Overproof Jamaican Rum in the stash, I went searching online to find out if Rum would be a good replacement spirit for the usual Gin.
+Because I had some Smith & Cross Overproof Jamaican Rum in the stash, I searched online to find out if Rum would be a good replacement spirit for the usual Gin.
 Much like the Boulevardier, the Kingston Negroni from Joaquín Simó sounded like something I needed to try.
 Like the original, the recipe calls for a 1:1:1 ratio and a liberal stir over ice with a twist.
-As it is still working hours for me, I’ll try this over the weekend and will update his post with a photo of my own creation.
-Until then, check out the recipe, courtesy of Imbibe, here.
+Check out the recipe, courtesy of Imbibe, here.

 Photos: Getty, D.L.
 Chandler